-Unsurprisingly, mental health conditions have skyrocketed.
+Mental health conditions have skyrocketed in recent times due to a combination of global events and increased pressures.
 One study that tracked Australians during the first month of the pandemic found mental health problems were at least twice as prevalent as in non-pandemic times.
 Considering around one million people have depression and more than two million have anxiety in an average year, that’s a lot of mental ill-health.

 ‘There’s real grounds to be anxious and worried during COVID-19,’ says clinical psychologist Dr David Hallford from the Deakin University’s School of Psychology.
 ‘It’s a real, immediate threat to our health and general wellbeing.’

 Here’s how to know if you might be experiencing anxiety or depression – and where to go for help.

 Everyone feels stressed and worried sometimes, but these feelings typically pass once the stressful situation – the exam, the public speaking engagement, the first date – is over, according to Beyond Blue.

 A clinical diagnosis of anxiety can occur when these feelings don’t go away.
 They may last for weeks on end and might not be connected with an obvious problem.
 They may also start to impact your ability to cope with day-to-day life – to meet deadlines at work or school, stay in touch with friends or maintain a home.